yhnedison/my_portfolio/readme.md

 ## Responsive portfolio

-A responsive portfolio site using HTML, Sass, and Javascript.
+A responsive portfolio site using HTML, Sass, CSS and Javascript.